core-wg/resource-directory/point-to-point-responses.md

 response:

-Some words added for clarity in https://github.com/core-wg/resource-directory/pull/294 @@@merge.
+Some words added for clarity in https://github.com/core-wg/resource-directory/pull/294.

 >    If the base URI of a registration contains a link-local address, the
 >    RD MUST NOT show its links unless the lookup was made from the same